awsdocs/amazon-redshift-developer-guide/doc_source/t_Distributing_data.md

 + [Query Plan Example](t_explain_plan_example.md)
 + [Distribution Examples](c_Distribution_examples.md)

 When you load data into a table, Amazon Redshift distributes the rows of the table to each of the compute nodes according to the table's distribution style\.
-When you execute a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
+When you run a query, the query optimizer redistributes the rows to the compute nodes as needed to perform any joins and aggregations\.
 The goal in selecting a table distribution style is to minimize the impact of the redistribution step by locating the data where it needs to be before the query is executed\.

 This section will introduce you to the principles of data distribution in an Amazon Redshift database and give you a methodology to choose the best distribution style for each of your tables\.